TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

     :ref:`Adding Languages <t3coreapi:sitehandling-addingLanguages>`

-You have to replace the correct link in e.g. :file:`Documentation/LocalizedContent/Index.rst` to fix the error.
-Note: Since we already migrated the Frontend Localization Guide (`https://docs.typo3.org/m/typo3/guide-frontendlocalization/main/en-us/LocalizedContent/Index.html`) to use the PHP based rendering you cannot find the state that we have shown above anymore.
+You have to replace the correct link in, for example, :file:`Documentation/LocalizedContent/Index.rst` to fix the error.
+Note: Since we already migrated the Frontend Localization Guide (`https://docs.typo3.org/m/typo3/guide-frontendlocalization/main/en-us/LocalizedContent/Index.html`) to use the PHP-based rendering you cannot find the state that we have shown above anymore.

 ..  _migrate-makefile-example-code: